Scholarship Application Process

 4. Currently hold a regular, full-time position that provides direct patient care, management, education, or research directly related to wound care.

-5. Submission of commitment verification from your departmental manager as evidenced by a letter of support to be submitted with the scholarship application.
+5. Submission of commitment verification from your departmental manager as evidenced by a letter of support.
 Letter should be specific to applicant, discussing accomplishments and qualities.

 DOCUMENTS TO BE SUBMITTED